/std (Specify Language Standard Version)

 __STDC_NO_VLA__ to detect compiler support levels for individual features.
 For more information about C-specific predefined macros, see Predefined macros.

-There's no conforming multithreading, atomic, or complex number support in the Visual Studio 2019 version 16.8 release.
+There's no conforming multithreading, atomic, or complex number support.

 aligned_allocsupport is missing, because of the Windows heap implementation.
 The alternative is to use